 Cosy Cottage Near The Coast Between Porthmadog and Criccieth | Twll

-This cosy cottage near the coast between Porthmadog and Criccieth is ideally placed for exploring Snowdonia and the Llyn Peninsula.
+This cosy detached cottage near the coast between Porthmadog and Criccieth is ideally placed for exploring Snowdonia and the Llyn Peninsula.
 On a quiet country lane, with some seriously lovely walks on the doorstep, it sleeps up to five guests in three bedrooms.

 It comes with an interesting backstory, as it was once home to the renowned Welsh poet R S Thomas.
 His friend Clough William Ellis, the architect of Portmeirion, is thought to have helped Thomas to design the delightful terraced garden.